-The app revolution is leaving no sphere of life untouched, not even the kitchen.
-With more devices featuring large and vivid touch screens, it doesn't take a genius to realize that a phone or tablet with the right apps can make for a handy digital cookbook, able to help home cooks and pro chefs discover and organize recipes, track shopping lists and organize menus and meal calendars.
+Apps have taken over the kitchen.
+With phone screen sizes regularly topping 6 inches these days, it doesn't take a genius to realize that mobile devices equipped with the right apps can make for a handy digital cookbook, able to help home cooks and pro chefs discover and organize recipes, track shopping lists and organize menus and meal calendars.
 Whether it's a family meal or a summer cookout, now's the time to find mouth-watering recipes on your mobile device.
 From recipe discovery apps and classic cookbooks, to personal recipe organizers, and mixed drinks guides, check out 20 of the best recipe apps for Android, iOS and Windows devices.
+(Image Credit: Shutterstock)

 Learning to cook can be an intimidating experience, as you juggle ingredients and kitchen implements while keeping track of a recipe.
 Sidechef (Android, iOS) helps by delivering recipes with step-by-step instructions, complete with photos, videos and even voice instructions.
-Timers are built in so that you can follow along and keep your eyes and hands focused instead of a touch screen.
-In addition, Sidechef also delivers a rich serving of extra content in the form of search tools with filters based on ingredients, diet, or cuisine, featured recipes and more.
+Timers are built in so that you can follow along to free up your hands and eyes.
+In addition, Sidechef also delivers a rich serving of extra content in the form of search tools with filters based on ingredients, diet, and featured recipes.

 If you like a touch of travel and culture with your recipes and food videos, check out Tastemade (Android, iOS).
 The app features tastemakers and young chefs, a variety of recipes and how-to videos, as well as regular shows and features with a culinary bent.
 Shows include All Nighter, which takes a look at late night eats, bars, and other nighttime hangouts, or the comedy Food Court.
 Free users can access and save a limited amount of content and shows, while a premium subscription removes these limits.